Praise for A Chance to Harmonize

 Publishers Weekly (starred review)

-“A scholar of American music reveals reveals the rich history of the New Deal’s Music Unit, a cultural initiative aimed at preserving American folk music and fostering camaraderie in rural America during the 1930s.”
+“A scholar of American music reveals the rich history of the New Deal’s Music Unit, a cultural initiative aimed at preserving American folk music and fostering camaraderie in rural America during the 1930s.”

 New York Times Book Review